jackyzha0/quartz/content/hosting.md

 Press "Save and deploy" and Cloudflare should have a deployed version of your site in about a minute.
 Then, every time you sync your Quartz changes to GitHub, your site should be updated.

-To add a custom domain, check our [Cloudflare's documentation](https://developers.cloudflare.com/pages/platform/custom-domains/).
+To add a custom domain, check out [Cloudflare's documentation](https://developers.cloudflare.com/pages/platform/custom-domains/).

 ## GitHub Pages